 We’ve compiled a quick guide to both Shopping Ads and Smart Shopping below so that you can see the benefits and drawbacks for yourself.

 Google Shopping Ad

-Essentially, with Shopping Ads, you get full control over your ads and can tailor your campaign to meet your business goals.
-However, for beginners and business owners who are managing their ads in-house, it can be incredibly difficult to manage.
+With Shopping Ads, you get complete control over your ads and can tailor your campaign to meet your business goals.
+However, for beginners and business owners who are managing their ads in-house, it can be tough to manage.